daniyyell-dev/daniyyell-dev/README.md

 # Hi there! 👋

-I'm Daniyyell, a Senior SOC Engineer and DFIR enthusiast.
+I'm daniyyell, a Senior SOC Engineer and DFIR enthusiast.
 Currently, I'm diving into Python for automation and machine learning.

 ## Research and Security Expertise